tarundecipher/Microservice-architecture/README.md

 ## Authentication Service

 Authentication service is used to authenticate the user into the application.
 It's error handling used **State Pattern** Design to make the code more scalable and modular.
 It uses JWT for the authentication purpose over approaches like session id where we need to keep a local storage on the server.
+Routes exposed by the service.
+1. `localhost:3000/api/users/signup` -> To signup and get the JWT token
+2. `localhost:3000/api/users/signin` -> To get the JWT token
+3. `localhost:3000/api/users/signout` -> To signout and overwrite the token
+4. `localhost:3000/api/users/currentuser` -> to check if the user is logged in